 Especially when performing with PCs/Macs many musicians are trying to avoid to look on the screen e.g. to find out if you selected the right song.
 Via customising your own interface layout presets you could use different colours and other visual feedback.

 I can fit my MacBook Pro + the Erae Touch in my shoulder bag.
-I guess the point is made.
+I guess I made my point.

 Especially for touring performers this opens up new opportunities.
 You might have this one bass line you want to play live but you don’t want to bring a MIDI keyboard for one bass line – just switch the interface layout on the Erae Touch.

 Of course build durability will need some more time and experience to be able to make judgments.
 I will keep this post updated.
-Make sure to be subscribed to my email newsletter for further infos, presets and Max for Live from me.
+Make sure to subscribe to my email newsletter.